SoftwareAteliers/asp-net-core-vue-starter/README.md

 ## 2. Clone the starter with default configuration

-* Clone this repository `git clone https://github.com/SoftwareAteliers/asp-net-core-vue-starter`
+* Just clone this repository `git clone https://github.com/SoftwareAteliers/asp-net-core-vue-starter`

-* Restore client-side dependencies by running `npm install` in /ClientApp folder

 ## Run the application